sezzle/sezzle-magento2/README.md

 * Set the Payment Mode to `Live` for LIVE and set it as `Sandbox` for SANDBOX.
 * Set the `Merchant UUID`, `Public Key` and `Private Key`.
 * Set `Payment Action` as `Authorize only` for doing payment authorization only and `Authorize and Capture` for doing instant capture.
-* Set the Merchant Country as per the origin.
+* Set the `Merchant Country` as per the origin.
 * Set `Min Checkout Amount` to restrict Sezzle payment method below that amount.
 * Set `Payment from Applicable Countries` to `Specific Countries`.
 * Set `Payment from Specific Countries` to `United States` or `Canada` as Sezzle is currently available for US and Canada only.
 * Set `Enable Customer Tokenization` to `Yes` for allowing Sezzle to tokenize the customer account if they approve it.
 If customer wish to tokenize their account, next time, they don't have to redirect to Sezzle Checkout for completing the purchase, rather it will happen in your website.
 * Save the configuration and clear the cache.

+### InContext Configuration

+* Set `Enable In-Context Solution` to `Yes` for the InContext Checkout to get activated.
+* Set `In-Context Checkout Mode` to `IFrame` or `PopUp` depending on how you want Sezzle Checkout to get hosted.

+### Settlement Report Configuration

+* Set `Enable Settlement Reports` to `Yes` for the Settlement Reports Dashboard to get activated.
+* Set `Range` to a value based on which you want to fetch the Settlement Reports.
+* Set `Enable Automatic Syncing` to fetch the Settlement Reports asynchronously.
+* Set `Schedule` and `Time of Day` based on which the above automatic sync will work.

+_**Note** : Automatic Syncing will occur using cron.
+Make sure, cron is enabled before you enable it._

 ### Widget Configuration

-* Make sure to put `<div id='sezzle-widget'/>` after the price element in the PDP and Cart theme files once you have enabled the below options.
+* Set `Enable Static Widget Module` to `Yes` if you want to load the Sezzle Widget from your server else widget will be loaded from Sezzle server.
 * Set `Enable Widget in PDP` to `Yes` for adding widget script in the Product Display Page which will help in enabling `Sezzle Widget` Modal in PDP.
 * Set `Enable Widget in Cart Page` to `Yes` for adding widget script in the Cart Page which will help in enabling `Sezzle Widget` Modal in Cart Page.
 * Save the configuration and clear the cache.

+_**Note** : Make sure to put `<div id='sezzle-widget'/>` after the price element in the PDP and Cart theme files once you have enabled `Static Widget` Module._

 ### Developer Configuration